 (3) A request made by a prisoner for his transfer to a participating State or to a Territory need not be referred by the Minister to the Attorney-General if it is made within one year after a similar request was made by the prisoner.

-[Section 10 amended by No. 72 of 1986 s.
+[Section 10 amended: No. 72 of 1986 s.
 9.]

 11. Necessary consents